-The transition team is formed in the weeks following the arrival of the intentional interim pastor.
+The transition team is formed in the weeks following the arrival of the intentional interim pastor (or transition consultant).
 It is made up of five to seven individuals, and is responsible for gathering, celebration, research, analysis, documentation, and study.
-The team (which is different than the Call Committee) is appointed by the Congregation Council in consultation with the interim pastor and is responsible for readying the congregation before the Call Committee begins the work of calling a new rostered minister.
+The team (which is different than the Call

+Committee) is appointed by the Congregation Council in consultation with the interim pastor and is responsible for readying the congregation before the Call Committee begins the work of calling a new rostered minister.
 This process will take as long as needed to gather and assess information.

-The intentional interim pastor will lead the transition team through this process using a variety of tools.
-The transition team works closely with the intentional interim pastor to plan and guide a process that invites the whole congregation into a time of self-reflection, preparing the congregation for a new future with a newly called rostered minister.
+The intentional interim pastor (or transition consultant) will lead the transition team through this process using a variety of tools.
+The transition team works closely with the intentional interim pastor (or transition consultant) to plan and guide a process that invites the whole congregation into a time of self-reflection, preparing the congregation for a new future with a newly called rostered minister.
 The Council supports the transition team through prayer, engaging in the life of the congregation, and providing resources as needed.